 Which of these dice are right-handed and which are left-handed?

-Can you fit the tangram pieces into the outlines of the watering can and man in a boat?
+Can you fit the tangram pieces into the outlines of the workmen?

-Can you fit the tangram pieces into the outlines of Mai Ling and Chi Wing?
+Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?

 Paint a stripe on a cardboard roll.
 Can you predict what will happen when it is rolled across a sheet of paper?

 Use the lines on this figure to show how the square can be divided into 2 halves, 3 thirds, 6 sixths and 9 ninths.

 Can you visualise what shape this piece of paper will make when it is folded?